Our Guide to Platelet-Rich Plasma Therapyand How It Can Help Hair Loss

 This plasma is then injected into the area of the scalp that has been affected by hair loss.
 The platelets that are contained within the plasma will then encourage hair growth.
 Typically 15 to 20 such injections are performed per session.

 Whilst this process may sound painful and confusing, it is actually extremely straightforward, and the minimal amount of blood taken means that the patient suffers very little pain at the source, and no side-effects other than a mild soreness at the injection sites.
-The pain is so minimal that anesthetic is not required, and within 30-45 minutes the whole process is complete.
+The pain is so minimal that anaesthetic is not required, and within 30-45 minutes the whole process is complete.

 There is no surgery, no scars, no medication, and no sedation.
 Compared to older, more invasive techniques it’s easy to see why PRP is growing in popularity every year.